Mary Ure

-Eileen Mary Ure (18 February 1933 – 3 April 1975) was a British stage and film actress.
+Eileen Mary Ure (18 February 1933 – 3 April 1975) was a British actress.
 She was the second Scottish-born actress (after Deborah Kerr) to be nominated for an Academy Award, for her role in the 1960 film Sons and Lovers.

 Early life

 Born in Glasgow, Ure was the daughter of civil engineer Colin McGregor Ure and Edith Swinburne.
 She went to the independent Mount School in York, where in 1951 she played the role of the Virgin Mary in the York Cycle of Mystery Plays, revived for the Festival of Britain.
 She trained for the stage at the Royal Central School of Speech and Drama, then based at the Royal Albert Hall, London, where her classmates included the actress Wendy Craig.
-In her final year, 1954, she won the Carlton Hobbs Bursary to join the Radio Drama Company, but declined it.
+In her final year, 1954, she won the Carleton Hobbs Bursary to join the Radio Drama Company, but declined it.
 Known for her beauty, Ure began performing on the London stage and quickly developed a reputation for her abilities as a dramatic actress.

 Career

-Ure made her London debut as Amanda in "Time Remembered" (1954).
-Ure first appeared on screen in Storm Over The Nile (1955) playing the love interest of hero Ronald Lewis.
+Ure made her London debut as Amanda in Time Remembered (1954).
+Ure first appeared on screen in Storm Over The Nile (1955) playing the love interest of hero Anthony Steel.
 It was made by Alexander Korda who put Ure under contract; when he died the contract was taken over by Rank.

 She was Ophelia in a 1955 stage production of Hamlet starring Paul Scofield that was filmed the following year for television.
 She appeared in a London stage production of A View from the Bridge (1956).

 Ure played a leading role as Alison Porter in John Osborne's new play Look Back in Anger (1956).
 She and Osborne married and in 1958, she was in the Broadway production of Look Back in Anger and earned a Tony Award nomination for Best Dramatic Actress.

-Her second film was Windom's Way (1957) where she played the wife of Peter Finch.
+Her second film was Windom's Way (1957), made for Rank, where she played the wife of Peter Finch.
 After doing The Lady's Not for Burning (1958) on British TV she transferred her fragile, captivating portrayal of "Alison Porter" from stage to screen in the 1959 film adaptation of Look Back in Anger.

 Ure did a season at Stratford, appearing in A Midsummer Night's Dream (1959) and Othello (1959).
 She appeared in the film Sons and Lovers (1960) as Clara Dawes, earning nominations for both the Golden Globe Award and the Academy Award for Best Supporting Actress.

 After making the movie Ure performed in Duel of Angels in London and Broadway.
 While pregnant she performed in the 1960 London production of The Changeling at the Royal Court.
 The success of Sons and Lovers meant for a time Ure was seen as a possible major movie star in America.

 In 1963, after an absence of three years, she returned to film with a performance in the sci-fi drama The Mind Benders, playing the wife of Dirk Bogarde.